CrosswaveOmega/JSPyBridge_Async/docs/guide/eventemitters.rst

    :show-inheritance:
    :no-index:

-These wrappers originally had to be used over the built-in `.on`, `.off` and `.once` methods of NodeJS's EventEmitters.

-...or at least, in the earlier versions.

-Now, javascriptasync automatically wraps up EventEmitters into it's own type of proxy, called the `EventEmitterProxy`.
+Method two is javascriptasync's built in EventEmitterProxy.
 It handles all the extra logic on it's own.

 EventEmitterProxy
 ^^^^^^^^^^^^^^^^^